£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Below are the common symptoms of STIs to look out for and the most common sexually transmitted infections that these may be caused by.

-If you have any of the above symptoms you should arrange an appointment or attend the walk-in service at a STI Clinic as soon as possible.
+If you have any of the above symptoms you should arrange an appointment or attend the walk-in service at an STI Clinic as soon as possible.

 If you are concerned re-exposure and have no symptoms we can also provide screening for you.

-Please see our flow chart regarding what tests can be done and when depending on time since exposure, symptoms and sex.
+Please see our flow chart regarding what tests can be done and when depending on the time since exposure, symptoms and sex.

 Standard STI Screen

 We offer standard STI Testing, with a test which covers all the common sexually transmitted infections.
 These include: Chlamydia, Gonorrhoea, Mycoplasma, Ureaplasma, Trichomonas, Gardnerella, HIV, Hepatitis Screen – B & C, Syphilis, Herpes 1 & 2, HPV (Human Papillioma Virus)

 Different levels of screening available depending on symptoms.
 Instant HIV, Hepatitis B & C and Syphilis testing available.
 Results in 20 mins.